-Pony Dining at The Rocks gives you locally sourced produce, beautiful meat and seafood dishes which you can down with Australian wine or their signature cocktails.
+Pony Dining at The Rocks gives you locally sourced produce and beautiful meat and seafood dishes that you can down with Australian wine or their signature cocktails.
 Executive chef Neil Nolan’s passion for cooking is definitely translated in his dishes, where every meal is cooked to perfection.
 The brick walls and earthy tones set the scene as you enjoy small plates of delicious food.
 They even offer brunch, so that you can enjoy a fine-dining experience at any time.

 Located in: The Rocks Centre

 Address: Cnr Argyle Street and, Kendall Ln, The Rocks NSW 2000